77nimesh/Grays_Task_Scheduler/README.md

     echo [SUCCESS] Docker container executed successfully! | tee -a "%LOGFILE%" )

+:: Add, commit, and push changes to the repository echo Committing and pushing changes to the repository... | tee -a "%LOGFILE%" git commit -am "new scraping" 2>&1 | tee -a "%LOGFILE%" git push 2>&1 | tee -a "%LOGFILE%"

+IF %ERRORLEVEL% NEQ 0 (
+    echo [ERROR] Git push failed!
+Check logs. | tee -a "%LOGFILE%" ) ELSE (
+    echo [SUCCESS] Changes pushed to the repository successfully! | tee -a "%LOGFILE%" )

 echo Task Completed! | tee -a "%LOGFILE%"

 :: Log completion time